Breaking and Entering a Dwelling House, Defined

 Penalties for Attempted Breaking and Entering in Rhode Island

 The penalties for attempting to break and enter any structure, where the person fails to complete the crime, but is “on the curtilage (on the lawn or the steps) is punished just as if the crime had been committed.

 If You Are Facing Burglary or Breaking and Entering Charges

 If you are facing charges, you need an advocate on your side.
 Breaking and entering charges come with serious consequences.
-The Law Offices of Kensley R. Barrett, Esq. limits his practice to criminal defense cases.
+Attorney Kensley Barrett limits his practice to criminal defense cases.
 With this exclusive focus, Kensley Barrett has the experience you are looking for in a criminal defense attorney.
 Contact the office today to discuss your case.